Assessing and Monitoring Security Policy Compliance of RHEL Systems

 Use the supported version of SCAP Security Guide (SSG) for the RHEL minor version

-- These results will be a “best-guess” effort because using any other versions than what is outlined above can lead to inaccurate results.
+- These results are a “best-guess” effort because using any SSG version other than what is supported by Red Hat can lead to inaccurate results.

-The following table lists the supported version of scap-security-guide for each minor version of RHEL:
+The following table lists the supported SSG version for each minor version of RHEL.
+Packages names look like this:

 Table 1.1.
 Supported versions of the SCAP Security Guide in RHEL